johanneskropf/node-red-contrib-voice2json/README.md

        --user "$(id -u):$(id -g)" \
        synesthesiam/voice2json:2.0.0 "$@"
 ```
+More information about this can be found below in the section *"Notes on minimizing SD card wear in voice2jsons file based workflow"*.

+### Language profile installation
+To be able to start voice recognition, a language profile needs to be installed.
+Download the profile of your preferred language, from the [list](http://voice2json.org/#supported-languages) of supported languages.
+The directory - where the language profile is stored - needs to be entered in the config node screen (see further).

-When using the nodes with the docker container installation you have to download any profile you want to use to a path somewhere in your home directory as otherwise the container will not be able to access it.
-Another option would be to include the path to your container as an additional `-v` argument in the voice2json docker run bash script.
+Remark: When using the Voice2Json Docker container, make sure the language profile is stored somewhere in your home directory.
+Otherwise Voice2Json will not be able to access it from its Docker container.
+If that is not possible, you will need to make the path accessible for the Docker container, by adding an additional `-v` argument in the above Voice2Json Docker run bash script.

 ## Voice2json introduction